Best Free DVD Decoders for Windows XP/8/10/11: Fix DVD Playback Errors

 Pros:

-- Completely free and open-source with no ads.
+- Free and open-source with no ads, no account, and no telemetry.

 - Extremely lightweight and works on ancient Windows XP hardware.